cmdouglas/toy_roguelike/README.md

+#real name pending

-A simple roguelike built with libtcodpy
+A simple roguelike built with libtcodpy and/or curses

 dependencies:

-SDL
+ - SDL (for libtcod mode)
-py.test (for unit tests)
+ - py.test (for unit tests)